particle-iot/docs/src/content/reference/datasheets/tracker/tracker-som-datasheet.md

 #### Wi-Fi Geolocation

 The Wi-Fi module is intended for Wi-Fi geolocation only.
 It cannot be used as a network interface instead of using cellular.
-An external service provider such as the Google Geolocation Service is required for mapping Wi-Fi networks to a location.

 - ESP32-D2WD
 - SPI Interface